Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: The Methodology of Fanoos

-Prior to proceeding, $B$ may undergo some limited merging, particularly when an increase of abstraction level is sought.
-Our merging process is closed over the family of abstract states we have selected; up to a numerical precision threshold\footnote{Value differences within this threshold allow the merge to proceed.
-This enables some sets of boxes to merge into larger boxes with slightly larger volumes.
-Note that allowing abstract states to grow continues to make our estimates conservative, and thus continues to ensure the soundness of Fanoos.}, boxes may only merge together to form larger boxes, and only if the smaller boxes formed a partition of the larger box.
-Merging (when applicable) increases the size of abstract states without anywhere increasing the union of the states --- this is not necessarily what would occur if one attempted the \CEGAR analysis again with parameters promoting higher granularity.
+Prior to proceeding, the illuminated components of $B$ (i.e., the $\textit{IL}_{q}(B_{d}^{(i)})$ ) may undergo some limited merging, particularly when an increase of abstraction level is sought.
+Our merging process is closed over the family of abstract states we have selected; up to a numerical precision threshold, boxes may only merge together to form larger boxes, and only if the smaller boxes formed a partition of the larger box.
+Value differences within the merging threshold are considered a match (i.e, a soft-match), and allow the pertinent sets of boxes to merge into larger boxes with slightly larger net volumes.
+Note that allowing abstract states to grow continues to make our estimates conservative, and thus continues to ensure the soundness of Fanoos.
+Absent any expansions due to soft-matching, merging increases the size of abstract states without anywhere increasing the volume of their union --- this is not necessarily what would occur if one attempted the \CEGAR-like analysis again with parameters promoting higher granularity.
 Essentially, merging here is one strategy of increasing abstraction level while retaining some finer-resolution details.
-As before, the state maintains the parameters which control the extent of this stage's merging.
-Box-merging itself is an NP-hard task in general, so we adopted roughly a greedy approximation scheme interlaced with hand-written heuristics for accelerating match-finding (e.g., feasibility-checks via shared-vertex lookups) and parameters bounding the extent of computation.
+As before, the \FanoosState maintains parameters which control the extent of this stage's merging.
+Optimal box-merging itself is an NP-hard task in general, so we adopted roughly a greedy approximation scheme interlaced with hand-written heuristics for accelerating match-finding (e.g., feasibility checks via shared-vertex lookups) and parameters bounding the extent of computation.